Soldier Family Readiness Groups (SFRG)

-- What are the requirements for FRGs Inspections?
+- What are the requirements for SFRGs Inspections?

 An inspection conducted by a detailed IG, oriented toward the identification of problems, determination of their root causes, development of possible solutions, and assignment of responsibilities for correcting the problems.
 Generally, IG inspections focus on issues rather than on units.
 The scope and content are determined by the commander to whom the inspector general is assigned.